 Before we dive into this barrel of monkeys, be sure to check out some of our other great guides covering all things Pokémon.
 Such as our best cat Pokémon, dog Pokémon, Pokémon Scarlet and Violet mystery gift codes, Pokémon Scarlet and Violet gym leaders, and Pokémon Go Ultra Beasts guides.

 Honestly, with so many different games featuring jungle-based locations since Kanto, it feels weird to me that we somehow don’t have a regional form of either Mankey or Primeape yet.
 They’re not anything to write home about competitively, so hopefully, the future shines a light on these two, and maybe we’ll even get a regional evolution like the incredible Obstagoon.
+If you want to go one step further and get the last in this evolutionary line, check out our guide on how to evolve Primeape.

 I’m gonna lump these two bad boys together because their games link them anyway, plus it’s a bit hard to argue that Passimian is a monkey, so it’s gonna be easier if I double up.
 Technically lemurs are not monkeys, but they’re so close, and Passimian is so cute that I didn’t want to leave it out.
 Plus, it has a little football?
 This ‘mon is great.